D3Ext/WEF/README.md

 ## Introduction

-This project started about a year ago as a personal tool to easily audit networks without writing long commands, nor setting all values one by one and to automate the whole processes.
+This project started over 2021 as a personal tool to easily audit networks without writing long commands nor setting all values one by one and to automate the whole processes.
+This is not a professional tool, I created this project to learn and for testing purposes.
 After some time the repository obtained a bunch of stars so I decided to improve it.

-It's a fully offensive framework to audit 802.11 networks and protocols with different types of attacks for WPA/WPA2 and WEP, automated hash cracking, and much more.
-Tested and supported in **Kali Linux**, **Parrot OS** and **Arch Linux**.
+It's a fully offensive framework to audit wi-fi networks with different types of attacks for WPA/WPA2, WPS and WEP, automated hash cracking, and much more.

 If you have any error please open an issue (if you want to write it in spanish you can do it).
 If you have any doubt contact me via Discord, my username is ***d3ext***

-If you don't know how wifi hacking works you can read my free course [here](https://d3ext.github.io/posts/Curso/), it's written in Spanish and I explain things from zero

-I recommend you my network adapter ***Alfa AWUS036ACM*** as it works with both ***2.4Ghz and 5Ghz*** and it also supports ***VIF*** (Virtual Interface).
-See [here](https://github.com/v1s1t0r1sh3r3/airgeddon/wiki/Cards%20and%20Chipsets) for more info and to choose a good antenna.

 ## Attacks

 - Deauthentication attack
+- WIDS Confusion attack
 - Authentication attack
 - Beacon Flood attack
+- TKIP attack (Michael Shutdown Exploitation)
+- Pixie Dust attack
+- Null Pin attack
+- PIN Bruteforce attack
+- ARP Replay attack
+- HIRTE attack
+- Caffe Latte attack
+- Fake Authentication attack
+- WPA/WPA2 handshake capture attack
 - PMKID attack
 - EvilTwin attack

-- Passive attack (capture WPA handshakes)

-- Pixie Dust attack

-- Null Pin attack

-- Michael Shutdown Exploitation attack

-- WIDS Confusion attack

-- WEP Protocol attacks

 You have an explanation of the different attacks [here](https://github.com/D3Ext/WEF/wiki/Attacks) on Wiki's repo